aeriaframework/docs/aeria/http.md

 })
 ```

-To stream something in the **request**, first make sure `X-Stream-Request` header is present with the value `1`.
+To stream something **through the request**, first make sure `X-Stream-Request` header is present with the value `1`.
 Without this, the stream will never open since it will be previously consumed to generate `context.request.payload`.
 You should then be able to pipe the `context.request.nodeRequest` object, which itself is nothing more than a message `http.IncomingMessage`, a writable stream.

 The following example first streams a file from the request to the stdin of the UNIX `tac` command to reverse it's lines order, then streams the stdout containing the result back to the response: